 Read more about frequently asked interview questions.
 Also, check our interview preparation checklist to ace your interview!

 For you, the question ‘Do you have the skills needed to succeed in this position?’ is a great opportunity to demonstrate that you are actually a great fit for the job.
-You need to provide the interviewer with a to the point and concise answer that demonstrates confidence.
+You need to provide the interviewer with a to-the-point and concise answer that demonstrates confidence.

 Interviewers look for candidates who can actually explain why they can succeed in the position.
 This requires solid communication skills.
 You need to be ready to discuss your accomplishments, work experience, and maintain a positive and can-do attitude.

 Questions about why you think you will succeed in the position and if you have the required skills to do so is a good opportunity to highlight your strong points to the interviewer.
-Make sure that you come across enthusiastic about the position.
+Make sure that you come across as enthusiastic about the position.
 Convey that you’re excited about the position as it allows you to grow and develop yourself further as a professional.

 Examples of elements that you can use in your answer are, for instance: